corona-school/backend/integration-tests/WRITING_TESTS.md

 **Non Goals** of the tests is to cover each and every feature and ensure that nothing breaks, also we do not want to reach full coverage / test-driven development.
 We simply don't have capacity for that.

-To run integration tests locally, ensure the database url is set correctly to some local database, then run the integration tests with `npm run integration-tests`.
+To run integration tests locally, ensure the database url is set correctly to some local database (the database should have the correct schema, i.e. run `npm run db:reset`, but the tests should generally be independent of existing database's content), then run the integration tests with `npm run integration-tests`.

 To write a new integration test, add a new Typescript file to `/integration-tests` and import it from `index.ts`.
 A test consists of the following parts: